 Gooseberry Student is a unique gaming software.
 The child plays as a character called Taff, who will collect stars, family members and items and compete against his classmates.
-Taff will also face real life scenarios, and learn through the consequences of his own reactions.
-Learning this way will teach children how to respond in real life, and the game gives the confidence and knowledge to do this.
+Taff will also face real life online safety scenarios, and learn through the consequences of his own reactions.
+Learning this way will teach children how to respond to internet safety issues in real life, and the game gives them the confidence and knowledge to do this.

-Gooseberry Teacher records how each child is reacting to the scenarios and will monitor the class whilst playing.
-The software will show if a student isn’t responding in the correct manner, and it will also allow the Teacher to see exactly how the young person is scoring,highlighting any vulnerabilities.
+Gooseberry Teacher records how each child is reacting to the scenarios and will show if a student isn’t responding in the correct manner, highlighting any vulnerabilities.
 The system also allows the teacher to follow each student and assess how they are improving throughout the year.
 A great tool when Ofsted are visiting; it gives real evidence on how effective the learning has been.
-There is a comprehensive resource with online safety lesson plans, E-safety workbooks that sit alongside the game, presentations, posters and much more.
+Gooseberry Teacher is a comprehensive online safety resource with lesson plans, E-safety workbooks that sit alongside the game, presentations, posters and much more.

 Gooseberry Parent allows the parent to see how their child is reacting within the game, whilst playing at school.
 The system will enable the parent to view each question and the answer their child made.
 It also offers advice to help engage in conversations they need to have.
 The resources area is full of tips and advice for the carer to learn and be part of their child’s learning journey.
 It also gives hints and tips about different aspects of internet safety.